-To complete the application file, a transfer candidate must have the following sent to the Office of Admissions for Adult, Part-Time and Transfer Students:
+To complete the application file, a transfer candidate must have the following sent to the Office of Admissions, Dexter Hanley College:

 - 1. A completed application form accompanied by the \$20.00 application fee. - Official high school transcript/GED scores.
 (Applicants with a minimum of 15 earned credits from an accredited college or university do not need to submit high school transcripts or GED scores.) - 3.
 Official transcripts, mailed directly from every college or university attended.